leader has been temporarily or permanently

-- In Final Fantasy VII, after Cloud goes missing and Tifa leaves, Barret talks about taking (back) leadership... but realizes he's not cut out for it (plus everyone present came to the team after Barret's stint as AVALANCHE's leader), so he nominates Cid, who replies "No way.
+- In Final Fantasy VII, after Cloud goes missing and Tifa leaves, Barret talks about taking (back) leadership... but realizes he's not cut out for it (plus everyone present came to The Team after Barret's stint as AVALANCHE's leader), so he nominates Cid, who replies "No way.
 Pain in the ass!"
-Barret talks him into it, however.
+Barret talks him into it.

-- Optimus finds himself constantly being praised as leadership material after Zeta Prime bites it in Transformers: War for Cybertron.
+- In Transformers: War for Cybertron Optimus finds himself constantly being praised as leadership material after Zeta Prime bites it.

-- In Mass Effect, after Captain Anderson is forcibly Kicked Upstairs by the Alliance brass, Shepard can admit to Joker that they feel guilty about being given command of the Normandy, feeling like they've "stolen" the ship from their mentor.
+- In Mass Effect 1, after Captain Anderson is forcibly Kicked Upstairs by the Alliance brass, Shepard can admit to Joker that they feel guilty about being given command of the Normandy, feeling like they've "stolen" the ship from their mentor.